 Limit your posts to a few quality photos and appropriate text.
 These posts can say more than a large collection of photos.
-Where appropriate, please tag El Hogar in your posts via Facebook, Instagram and Twitter.
+Where appropriate, please tag El Hogar in your posts via Facebook, and Instagram.

-Do not communicate with staff, students, or their families via social media platforms, e-mail or phone.
+Do not communicate with students or staff via social media platforms, e-mail or phone.
 Do not share or ask for contact information.